AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

  -->

-* Wenn `secureDataCollection= true` (Standard), werden sichere HTTPS-Aufrufe [!UICONTROL DIL] immer ausgeführt.
+* When `secureDataCollection= true` (default), [!UICONTROL DIL] always makes secure, HTTPS calls.

-* Wenn `secureDataCollection= false`Sie [!UICONTROL DIL] HTTP- oder HTTPS-Aufrufe befolgen, indem Sie das von der Seite festgelegte Sicherheitsprotokoll befolgen.
+* When `secureDataCollection= false`, [!UICONTROL DIL] makes either HTTP or HTTPS calls by following the security protocol set by the page.

 >[!IMPORTANT]
 >
->Legen Sie fest `secureDataCollection= false` , ob Sie visitorapi. js und [!UICONTROL DIL] auf derselben Seite verwenden.
+>Set `secureDataCollection= false` if you use visitorAPI.js and [!UICONTROL DIL] on the same page.
 Siehe Codebeispiel unten.

 <pre><code class="js">var dilinstance = DIL. create ({
  …